epoll-reactor-2/RVVM/README.md

 -h                  Extended help
 ```

 See [wiki page](https://github.com/LekKit/RVVM/wiki/Running) for recommended guest firmware/images and full argument explanation.

 ## ⚖️ License
 The **librvvm** library is licensed under non-viral [**MPL 2.0**](https://github.com/LekKit/RVVM/blob/staging/LICENSE-MPL) license.

-If you wish to use **librvvm** as a component of a larger, non-GPL compliant project (permissive, etc), you are free<br>
-to do so in any form (Static linkage, binary distribution, modules) as long as you comply with the MPL 2.0 license.
+If you wish to use **librvvm** as a component of a larger, non-GPL compliant project (permissive, etc), you are free to do so in any form (Static linkage, binary distribution, modules) as long as you comply with the MPL 2.0 license.
+MPL 2.0 licensing applies to Java JNI bindings as well.

-The RVVM Manager and Linux userland emulator (**rvvm** and **rvvm-user**) binaries are licensed under the [**GPL 3.0**](https://github.com/LekKit/RVVM/blob/staging/LICENSE-GPL)<br>
-license, since they are intended for end-users.
+The RVVM Manager and Linux userland emulator (**rvvm** and **rvvm-user**) binaries are licensed under the copyleft [**GPL 3.0**](https://github.com/LekKit/RVVM/blob/staging/LICENSE-GPL) license, since they are intended for end-users.
 All the heavy lifting is done by **librvvm** anyways.

-Source file headers should be gradually fixed to reflect this.

 ## 🎉 Contributions
 [![PRs are welcome](https://img.shields.io/badge/Pull%20requests-welcome-8957e5?style=for-the-badge&logo=github)](https://github.com/LekKit/RVVM/pulls?q=is%3Apr+is%3Aclosed)